lavabit/robox/README.md

-Add init based test, and SSH command test to the box test and check script Add an explicit storage path to the Hyper-V templates Update the parallels/vitualbox configs so they use the new cpus/memory template keys
+Add init based test, and SSH command test to the box test and check script Add an explicit storage path to the Hyper-V templates Update the parallels/vitualbox configs so they use the new cpus/memory template keys Consolidate magma/docker post processors by making better use of the split function

 ## Pending Additions